scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/aadl/models.rst

 *unbound*.

-The functionality and responsibilities required of the processes have been partitioned into thread subcomponents: three in the logic process, and two in the display process.
+The functionality and responsibilities required of the processes have been partitioned into thread **subcomponents**: three in the *logic process*, and two in the *display process*.
 A thread represents a sequence of executing code.
-Here they are shown as communicating between the processes, and with devices.
+Here, the threads are shown as communicating between the processes, and with devices.

-A **device** in AADL is a simple or complex abstraction of a components, either internal and external.
-They consist of only those characteristics necessary for for analysis and unambiguous representation.
-The devices in the typed system diagram are not real medical devices, instead they are just interfaces.
-And they aren't real interfaces; they are interfaces to *pseudo devices*.
+A **device** in AADL is a simple or complex abstraction of either an internal or external component.
+They consist of only those characteristics necessary for analysis and unambiguous representation.
+The devices in the typed system diagram do not represent actual medical devices, they are instead interface specifications of devices the App is expecting to work with.
+Further, the interfaces do not even have to correspond to real devices---the platform is allowed to connect any number of available devices to satisfy the App requirements.
+In this sense these device components are better thought of as *pseudo devices*.

-..
-Aren't real devices, just i/f.
-Aren't even real i/fs!

-..
-The models that specify the app configured shut-off system can be divided into
-.. two broad classes: those that describe the app itself, and those that model the
-.. devices it interacts with to accomplish its goals.
-The following subsections
-.. elaborate on each.
+That being said, there *are* real medical devices, and they too, can be modeled with AADL as a component hierarchy.
+This leads to the PCA Infusion System being comprised of two broad types of models: those that describe the app itself, and those that represent the devices it interacts with to accomplish its goals.
+The following subsections elaborate on each.

+The Medical App AADL Model
+**************************
-..
-This **app** interfaces with three *pseudo* medical devices: a PCA
-.. pump, a pulse oximeter, and a capnography.
-The AADL models that specify all
-.. these components are described in this section.
+The Shutoff App interfaces with three *pseudo* medical devices: a PCA pump, a pulse oximeter, and a capnography.
+The AADL models that specify all these components are described in this section.

-Medical App Models
-******************
 .. figure:: images/system-aadl.png
     :alt: Instantiation of **app** AADL model
     :align: center

     Caption

 PCAShutoffApp.aadl